xlab-classes/cse442-spring2022-team-terms-co/README.md

 To delete a scheduled task, simply type *delete* task_ID.

 + **Viewing Scheduled Tasks**<br>
 To view the tasks you have already scheduled, simply type *view*.
+You can view only those tasks you marked as important by typing *view important tasks*.

 + **Marking a Task as Important**<br>
 To mark a task as *important*, simply type *mark task* task_ID *as important*.
 If you wish to remove that tag, you can simply type *mark task* task_ID *as not important*.